kimbring2/AlphaStar_Implementation/README.md

 <img src="image/18-52-20.png" height="300" width="450">
 Left part is for control unit by a hand.

-# Setting and Recalling a group for easy control of Marines
+# Setting and Recalling a group
 It is impossible to winning at this minigame by using simple action sequence such as select_army, Attack_screen.
 It makes every Marine running to a Roache and attacking a random Roach and being defeated like a following video.

 <img src="image/ezgif.com-video-to-gif.gif" height="300" width="450">